chrisqinxz/chrisqinxz.github.io/_teaching/UNSW-TELE4651.md

 location: "Sydney, Australia"
 ---

-I was a teaching assistant for this course, taking care of the related experiments and tutorials.
+I was a teaching assistant for this course from 2018 to 2020, taking care of the related experiments and tutorials.